Why Copper is a Conductor: Facts and Applications

 CNC Machining and Manufacturing Considerations

 When it comes to CNC machining, copper’s high electrical conductivity influences its machining characteristics.
 The process of machining copper requires careful consideration of tool selection, cutting parameters, and cooling strategies to achieve optimal results.
-Copper alloys are often preferred for their improved machinability, although they have slightly reduced conductivity compared to pure copper.
-This tradeoff is crucial in manufacturing components that require both electrical performance and mechanical precision.

 Conclusion